 At Dragonheart I work with couples who value sustainability, seasonal and locally grown flowers, and who want joyful and effortlessly stress-free weddings.

-I grow my flowers and ornamental greens using sustainable and generative practices that feed and build the soil and the soil microbiome.
-My gardens are located on my 5-acre home property where I live with my husband Cameron, young son Oliver, and our fur children Malcolm and Arlo the dogs and Little One the cat.
-We all delight in playing outside and growing fruit trees, beautiful ornamentals, and food to sustain and nourish ourselves.
+I I grow my flowers and ornamental greens using sustainable, generative practices that nourish the soil and support the vibrant ecosystem beneath it.
+My gardens flourish on our five-acre home property, where I live with my husband, Cameron, our young son, Oliver, and our animal children—Malcolm and Arlo the dogs, and Little One the cat.
+Together, we delight in tending fruit trees, growing food and flowers, and caring for the beauty that surrounds us.

 Thank you so much for going above and beyond for our wedding day!
 We loved working with you and having you with us!